Mandla7784/Product-Inventory-Tracker/README.md

 - Mark out-of-stock items
 - Save the product list to a JSON file

-> 🚧 This project is a work in progress and part of my internship learning journey at **Takealot**.
+> 🚧 This project is a work in progress and part of my internship learning journey at **Retail Store**.

 ---